fmetivier/OpenPattern/docs/source/FromScratch.rst

 As we see here, the creation of the dart is done in two steps.
-We first define the position of the vertex of the dart (line 21) then we call the ``add_dart`` function by passing four arguments (line 22; there are a more that we will see later) the vertex, the two points defining the segment to be pinched and the width of the pinch. the function returns the position of the two points which, together with the vertex, will constitute the dart on the pattern.
+We first define the position of the vertex of the dart (line 21) then we call the ``add_dart`` function by passing four arguments (line 22; there are more that we will see later) the vertex, the two points defining the segment to be pinched and the width of the pinch. the function returns the position of the two points which, together with the vertex, will constitute the dart on the pattern.
 All that remains then is to